JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - The `clearInterval` can be done to do the same as clearTimeout, but with the setInterval function.
 - It can be quite important to put a timer in the global scope, so it is able to be accessed from everywhere - just for ease.

-- ### WEB DEVELOPMENT FOR JS!!
+- ### WEB DEVELOPMENT FOR JS!! - ADVANCED DOM

 - When there is an href, the page will automatically jump to the top when it's clicked (default behaviour - which doesn't look very nice).
 To revert the default you can use the `e.preventDefault()` in the function.

+- <strong>Selecting, deleting and creating elements</strong>

+- <strong> Selecting </strong>
+- To select the entire html, use `document.documentElement`, for the head would be `document.head` and body `doucment.body`.
+We dont need to write the `selector` here.
+- You can have `document.getElementByID()`, `document.getElementByTagName()` - the getElementByTagName won't return a node list, instead it returns an html collection (live collection - meaning if the DOM changes, the html collection will update automatically).
+The same doesn't happen for a node list.
+You can also have `document.getElementByClassName()`.
+You don't need a dot here, cause you are already specifying the class, and this will also bring back an html collection.
+- `document.querySelector` and `document.querySelectorAll` are the most common.

+- <strong>Creating and inserting</strong>
+- The `.insertAdjacentHTML()` is probably the most common use for creating.
+- The `const = variableName = document.createElement('div')` for example, will create an element, and store it in the message (it is just a DOM object that we can use).
+If we want it on the page we need to insert it.
+You can then use this variableName and do things with it - i.e. `variableName.classList.add()`.
+- To insert it for example, `header.prepend(variableName);`